imaginando/imaginando.github.io/vs/layer-modulations.md

 # Layer Modulations

 This panel is divided into three sections: LFOs, envelopes and audio modulation.
-These are audio related terms that we choose to adopt so people using this software with their audio compositions can feel at home in the visual world also.
+These are audio related terms that we chose to adopt so people using this software with their audio compositions can feel at home in the visual world also.

 However, if you’re new to these terms we will happily explain them right now.

-## Modulations Sources
+## Modulation Sources

 <img alt="VS Layer Controls" src="/vs/images/modulation-sources@2x.png" />